CosimoQuiche/tc-media-archive/general/Healing_Touch.md

 ## <a id="Origin"></a>Origin

-In the English releases of both [Under the Knife](../games/utk/UTK.md) and [Second Opinion](../games/so/SO.md), it is said by Robert Hoffman that the Healing Touch is supposedly passed onto the descendants of [Asclepius](https://en.wikipedia.org/wiki/Asclepius), the Greek God of Medicine.
+In the English releases of both *[Under the Knife](../games/utk/UTK.md)* and *[Second Opinion](../games/so/SO.md)*, it is said by Robert Hoffman that the Healing Touch is supposedly passed onto the descendants of [Asclepius](https://en.wikipedia.org/wiki/Asclepius), the Greek God of Medicine.
 However, this is not the case in the original Japanese text.
 [Naomi Kimishima](../games/so/characters/Naomi_Kimishima.md) often related her Healing Touch to her time in India.

 The Healing Touch often manifests for a doctor due to an emergency that brings a patient close to death, as seen with Derek Stiles after [a car accident](../games/so/episodes/1_8.md), and [Valerie Blaylock](../games/nb/characters/Valerie_Blaylock.md) after [a building collapse](../games/nb/episodes/1_6.md).

-It is also possible to lose the Healing Touch, most notably [experienced by Derek Stiles](../games/utk2/episodes/4_2.md) in [Under the Knife 2](../games/utk2/UTK2.md).
+It is also possible to lose the Healing Touch, most notably [experienced by Derek Stiles](../games/utk2/episodes/4_2.md) in *[Under the Knife 2](../games/utk2/UTK2.md)*.
 This can likely be caused by [physical intervention](../games/utk2/episodes/3_3.md), or by [a loss of faith in one's abilities](../games/utk2/episodes/3_7.md).
 It is unknown if a doctor can permanently lose the Healing Touch once achieving it.

 ## <a id="Gameplay_Function"></a>Gameplay Function

 Once the Healing Touch has been shown in the game, and/or practiced by the doctor with the ability, the Healing Touch becomes available for general use.
 In general, the Healing Touch can only be used once per in game operation, and only once during multi-patient ops.
 There is an exception for operations involving Mature [Savato](../diseases/GUILT/Savato.md), as the Healing Touch is used twice.
 However, the effects of the Healing Touch can last in between patients during multi-patient ops.
-The duration of the Healing Touch depends on how well the star is drawn in Under the Knife, and Second Opinion.
-However, it has a constant duration in both New Blood and Under the Knife 2. <!--It typically lasts around ?? seconds.--> In [New Blood](../games/nb/NB.md), it is impossible to use two doctors' Healing Touches at the same time during an operation in [Co-op mode](../games/nb/game/Co-op Mode.md).
-However, in Second Opinion, both Naomi and Derek are shown using the Healing Touch together to [save Dr. Hoffman](../games/so/episodes/6_8.md).
+The duration of the Healing Touch depends on how well the star is drawn in *Under the Knife*, and *Second Opinion*.
+However, it has a constant duration in both *[New Blood](../games/nb/NB.md)* and *Under the Knife 2*. <!--It typically lasts around ?? seconds.--> In *New Blood*, it is impossible to use two doctors' Healing Touches at the same time during an operation in [Co-op mode](../games/nb/game/Co-op Mode.md).
+However, in *Second Opinion*, both Naomi and Derek are shown using the Healing Touch together to [save Dr. Hoffman](../games/so/episodes/6_8.md).

+There are also multiple times that the Healing Touch is forcibly used regardless of player input.
+This includes [1-8](../games/so/episodes/1_8.md), [2-1](../games/so/episodes/2_1.md), [5-9](../games/so/episodes/5_9.md), [6-8](../games/utk/episodes/6_8.md), and [X-7](../games/so/episodes/X_7.md) in *Under the Knife*, 1-8, 2-1, 5-9, [Z-2](../games/so/episodes/Z_2.md), [6-8](../games/so/episodes/6_8.md), and X-7 in *Second Opinion*, [1-4](../games/nb/episodes/1_4.md) and [1-6](../games/nb/episodes/1_6.md) in *New Blood*, and [1-6](../games/utk2/episodes/1_6.md) and [3-3](../games/utk2/episodes/3_3.md) in *Under the Knife 2*.
+When the Healing Touch is automatically used, the game will show a perfect five-pointed star, and once activated, it will have no cool down and can be used indefinitely.
+This is typically done for plot reasons.

 ## <a id="Types_of_Healing_Touch"></a>Types of Healing Touch